Services

 Cursor’s jump from $1M to $1B in two years and Lovable’s increase from $1M to $400M in a single year are the most extreme growth figures in the dataset.
 They mark the shift from AI as a coding assistant to AI as the primary development environment, which fundamentally shifted the typical SaaS growth.

-In terms of subcategories, healthcare AI (Abridge, Tempus) and fintech AI (Ramp, Brex) are growing as they operate in high-value regulated areas where the ROI of automation is easy to quantify.
+In terms of subcategories, healthcare AI (Abridge, Tempus) is growing, as it operates in high-value, regulated areas where the ROI of automation is easy to quantify.

 Jasper AI’s revenue fell from $120M to $55M before partially recovering to $88M, still below its 2023 level.
 The drop shows that horizontal writing assistants without workflow lock-in are at risk of being displaced by both foundation models (such as ChatGPT) and embedded features in tools users already own (such as Notion AI and Google Docs).